james-bruten-mo/simulation-systems/source/WorkingPractices/working_practices.rst

 * Be aware of others doing work in similar areas
 * Be aware of code review deadlines
 * Be aware of closed releases or planned outages
 * Allow contingency time when agreeing broader project deadlines.
-Trunk integrity will not be compromised to meet your deadlines.
+Integrity of the repositories will not be compromised to meet your deadlines.

 Consider bringing planning together using an overarching ticket.
 It can be very helpful for documenting and monitoring progress of your work.